Dentigerous Cyst Enucleation And Removal Of Bilaterally Impacted Supernumerary Teeth

 Supernumerary teeth are extra teeth in comparison to the normal dentition.
-Supernumerary teeth are defined as those teeth in addition to the normal series of deciduous or permanent dentition; they may occur anywhere in the mouth.
+Dentigerous Cyst Enucleation is the process of removing Supernumerary teeth.
+They are defined as those teeth in addition to the normal series of deciduous or permanent dentition; they may occur anywhere in the mouth.
 Males are affected twice and the incidence of supernumerary teeth is considerably high in maxillary incisor region, followed by maxillary third molar and mandibular molar, premolar, canine, and lateral incisor.
 Supernumerary premolars may occur in single or multiple numbers.
 A bilateral occurrence is uncommon and large percentage of supernumerary premolars remains impacted, unerupted, and usually asymptomatic.
 Effect of supernumerary teeth on the developing dentition may vary.
 There may be no effect with the supernumerary tooth or teeth discovered either as a chance radiographic finding or following their eruption.

 Various complications associated with the presence of supernumerary tooth are failure of permanent teeth eruption, crowding, ectopic eruption displacement, root resorption, dilaceration, loss of vitality of adjacent teeth, dental caries, periodontal abscess, gingival inflammation, subacute pericoronitis, incomplete space closure during orthodontic treatment, and pathological problems such as Dentigerous cyst formation, Ameloblastomas, Odontomas, and fistulae.
 In planning the treatment alternatives for impacted supernumerary premolars, the potential risk of leaving them in situ and hazards of surgical removal of these teeth especially around the lower premolar region, where the teeth are close proximity to inferior dental and mental nerves and blood vessels should be assessed judiciously.